Updated March 2019

 What is included in the package?

 Included in the package are two hosts, from set-up (approx. 6.45pm) to the conclusion of the event (approx. 10.30pm), all their DJ and sound equipment plus all the bingo supplies and game cards for two games.
 The Bogans will also assist with any other fundraising you are doing such as auctions or selling raffle tickets.

 You also have access to the VIP downloads page which will help when designing posters for your event, as well as professionally designed certificates you can download and print to use for prizes during the evening.

 If you want the night to continue beyond 10.30pm you can arrange in advance for the DJ to stay on to play music for a Bogan Disco (for an extra fee).

 What do you need to supply?

-The hosts require a table and you must provide six prizes.
+The hosts require a table and you must provide five prizes.

-You are also responsible for finding a venue, seating, decorations (if desired) and selling tickets.
+You are also responsible for finding a venue, seating, decorations, and selling tickets.
 You would also be responsible for organising a liquor licence if you intend on selling alcohol.
-It’s also nice to supply the hosts with some drinks or snacks but it’s obviously not a requirement.
+It’s nice to supply the hosts with some drinks or snacks but it’s obviously not a requirement.